 A 7000-year-old message: Remains of the Neolithic world in and around Budapest.
-Temporary exhibition at the Aquincum Museum, 9 December 2019 – 30 December 2021.
+Although the Aquincum Museum's temporary exhibition has closed, you can still explore the exhibition online!

 The beginning of food production was, without a doubt, one of the most pivotal events in human history.
 The new agrarian economy, however, also started the slow transformation of the natural environment, due to human settlements and the constant need for new arable lands and pastures.